 @nowarajs/totp

-• ๐Ÿ”’ Crypto Secure: Uses Web Crypto API for secure random number generation
+• πŸ”’ Crypto Secure: Uses Web Crypto API for truly random secret generation.

 bun add @nowarajs/totp @nowarajs/error